abhitechlearn/Greeting_Service/README.md

 # Greeting_Service
-Node Js service with endpoint for greeting and api version
+Node Js service with endpoints for :
+1) getting a greeting message
+2) application information